Process & Development

-After experiencing Michael Rigley's "Design For Production: Workflow" class, his follow up class "Design For Production: Animation" was an obvious step.
+After working through Michael Rigley's "Design For Production: Workflow" class, his follow up class "Design For Production: Animation" was an obvious step.
 Under Michael's guidance, I was able to clearly identify my shortcomings, while navigating the fundamentals of the animation process.

 At first, I found myself rushing to acheive the somewhat immediate results as I do in my everdays.
 I would work through lessons a bit hastily, and in doing so I was quick to realize that there were significant gaps in the early stages of my boardomatics and animatics.
 It would take some time for me to adapt to a more thoughtful workflow, but eventually with more thought, effort and refinement the sequence felt more continuous.
 There were many explorations explorations along the way, many of which didn't make it into the final cut, but all were a necessary part of the process - weeding out the superflous to develop a stronger piece overall.